-Frank has an expertise in minimizing corporate exposure to government regulators, where there may be reason to suspect possible senior management or other employee wrongdoing.
-He also has significant experience in conducting sensitive, internal corporate investigations on behalf of publicly-held companies, and other business clients, where employee wrongdoing exposes the client to both governmental and private scrutiny and possible sanctions, including criminal and shareholder action.
+Frank has an expertise in minimizing corporate exposure to government regulators, where there may be reason to suspect possible senior management or other employee misconduct.
+He also has significant experience in configuring and conducting confidential internal investigations on behalf of public or privately-held companies, and other business entities, where employee wrongdoing exposes the client to both governmental and private scrutiny and possible (fines and penalties; debarment and other injunctive) sanctions, including criminal and shareholder action.

-• Secured dismissal - after federal jury trial (United States v.
-Stryker Biotech, et als) was underway in the District of Massachusetts -- of all felony health care fraud and conspiracy charges brought against Regional Sales Manager client.
+• Secured dismissal - after a federal jury trial (United States v.
+Stryker Biotech, et als) was underway in the District of Massachusetts -- of all felony health care fraud and conspiracy charges brought against his client, a Regional (spinal implant medical device) Sales Manager.

 • Secured dismissal of all federal criminal charges - including embezzlement, mail and ERISA (pension) fraud, and related conspiracy - brought against a trucking company executive in connection with high-profile indictment involving union officials;